percy-xu/cicc/Industry Momentum + CAPE/README.md

 #### CAPE

-No matter how you twist it, CAPE is just a variation of the traditional P/E-ratio.
+As intimidating as it may sound, CAPE is no more than a variation of the traditional P/E-ratio.
 As mentioned, it is adjusted for business cycles to make long-run predictions.
 But for now let us step back and look at the traditional P/E-ratio, which in period *t* is defined as:

 <!-- $\text{P/E-ratio}_{t}=\frac{Price_{t}}{Earning_{t}}$ -->